2002 Venezuelan coup attempt: Plan Ávila and military insubordination

-Infuriated by the slaughter but "reluctant to stage an outright coup", according to The New York Times, a group of military officers who called themselves the "Movement for the Integrity and Dignity of the National Armed Forces" demanded on Thursday evening that Chávez resign.
+Infuriated by the violence but "reluctant to stage an outright coup", according to The New York Times, a group of military officers who called themselves the "Movement for the Integrity and Dignity of the National Armed Forces" demanded on Thursday evening that Chávez resign.
 In a statement, they declared that they had no longer had "recognition" of Chávez, whom they accused of "betraying the trust of the people" and held responsible for the deaths of peaceful protesters.
 The statement was read at a press conference by Vice Adm.
 Hector Ramirez Perez, chief of staff of the Venezuelan Navy and chairman of the joint chiefs of staff, and signed by a number of other officers, including 10 senior officers of the Army, Navy, Air Force and National Guard, later described by The New York Times as occupying "largely administrative posts".
 Other signatories included the heads of the paramilitary National Guard and "several midlevel commanders based in the capital".
-Perhaps the most prominent member of this group was Gen. Efraín Vásquez, Commander in Chief of the Army, who said, "Mr. President, I was loyal to the end, but today's deaths cannot be tolerated."
+Perhaps the most prominent member of this group was General Efraín Vásquez, Commander in Chief of the Army, who said, "Mr. President, I was loyal to the end, but today's deaths cannot be tolerated."
 He also told reporters that no coup had been planned before 11 April but that the massacre had been "too much and we had to move".
 Navy Vice Admiral Héctor Rafael Ramírez agreed, saying, "We cannot allow a tyrant to run the Republic of Venezuela."

-At 10:20 pm National Guard general Luis Alberto Camacho Kairuz declared on television that Chávez had "abandoned" his office.
-Around this time, Chávez contemplated about committing suicide.
-Near midnight, Fidel Castro called, and urged him not to kill himself and to turn himself in to the military.
+At 10:20 pm National Guard general Luis Alberto Camacho Kairuz declared on television that "the government [had] abandoned its functions."
+Around this time, Chávez contemplated suicide.
+Near midnight, Fidel Castro called and urged Chávez not to kill himself and to turn himself in to the military.
 José Vicente Rangel later stated that "the call from Fidel was decisive so that there was no self-immolation.
 It was the determinant factor.
 His advice allowed us to see better in the darkness."